Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 Zero-shot prompting refers to the technique of querying an AI model without providing any prior examples or context.
-Essentially, you ask the AI to perform a task it has not specifically seen before, expecting it to leverage its general understanding of the topic.
-Zero-shot prompting relies on the AI’s ability to infer meaning based on its pre-trained data.
+Essentially, you ask the model to perform a task it has not specifically seen before, expecting it to leverage its general understanding of the topic.
+Zero-shot prompting relies on the AI model’s ability to infer meaning based on its pre-trained data.

 Example of Zero-Shot Prompting